iSchool-590PZ/2020_spring_projects/README.md

 * Aim of the game is to reduce opponents pieces to two so they can no longer form a mill
 * An empty game board looks like [this](https://cdn.printablepaper.net/samples/Morris_Nine_Men.png)

-# IS590PZ 2020 Spring Student Projects

-## FINAL PROJECT: NINE MEN'S MORRIS AI PLAYER

-### About the Game
-* It is a two player strategy board game that dates back to the Roman Empire
-* The board consists of a grid with 24 intersection points
-* At the start of the game, each player is given 9 pieces
-* A mills is having 3 same pieces aligned horizontally or vertically
-* Forming a mill, allows us to eliminate opponent’s piece from the board
-* Aim of the game is to reduce opponents pieces to two so they can no longer form a mill
-* An empty game board looks like [this](https://cdn.printablepaper.net/samples/Morris_Nine_Men.png)

 ### Game Rules
 Game is divided into 2 phases:
 * PHASE I: Placing pieces